What Next? UK lawmakers torn on fate of Brexit, and May

-LONDON — Britain has just a few weeks to break its Brexit impasse, with the fate of the country’s departure from the European Union, and of Prime Minister Theresa May, both hanging in the balance.
+LONDON — Britain has just a few weeks to break its Brexit impasse, with the fate of the country’s departure from the European Union and that of Prime Minister Theresa May both hanging in the balance.

 Here’s a look at what might happen next: